Nearly Degenerate Majorana Dark Matter and Its Self-Interactions in a Gauged $U(1)_{L_\mu - L_\tau}$ Model: Discussions

-Neutron stars often contain significant amounts of muons, with the number ratio of muons to neutrons typically ranging from 1\% to 10\% \cite{Potekhin:2013qqa, Goriely:2010bm, Zhang:2020wov}.
-The rate at which a neutron star captures dark matter depends on the differential cross section of inelastic dark matter scattering with the muon.
-This scattering mechanism is similar to the inelastic, spin-dependent scattering of Majorana dark matter with target nuclei discussed earlier.
-In this scenario, the inelastic scattering process, $\chi_\pm\, \mu \to \chi_\mp\, \mu$, is mediated via $t$-channel $Z^\prime$ exchange.
-When dark matter scatters inelastically with muons in a neutron star, the dark matter particles will be captured by the neutron star once their velocity falls below the escape velocity, $v_{\rm esc}$, similar to the mechanisms of capture by the Sun or Earth \cite{Garani:2018kkd, Feng:2015hja, Blennow:2015hzp, Lundberg:2004dn}.
-For a dark matter particle initially traveling with velocity $v$ outside the gravitational potential of the neutron star, its differential scattering cross section in the non-relativistic limit, after falling into the star and colliding with a muon, can be written as
+Neutron stars typically contain significant fractions of muons, with the muon-to-neutron number ratio ranging from 1\% to 10\% \cite{Potekhin:2013qqa, Goriely:2010bm, Zhang:2020wov}.
+The rate at which a neutron star captures dark matter depends on the differential cross section of inelastic dark matter scattering off these muons ($\chi_\pm \mu \rightarrow \chi_\mp \mu$), mediated via $t$-channel $Z^\prime$ exchange.
+Dark matter particles are captured once their velocity falls below the escape velocity, $v_{esc}$, analogous to the capture mechanisms in the Sun or Earth \cite{Garani:2018kkd, Feng:2015hja, Blennow:2015hzp, Lundberg:2004dn}.